-The College is one of the largest providers of multi-professional healthcare and sports education and training, offering flexible delivery of undergraduate and postgraduate modular-based courses and research degrees.
+The College is one of the largest providers of healthcare and sports education and professional development, offering flexible delivery of undergraduate and postgraduate modular-based courses and research degrees.
 We have approximately 6400 students and 310 members of staff.
-Our portfolio has been developed collaboratively with staff from local partner provider organisations, patients, carers and the public, in response to local needs incorporating national policy and evidence-based practice, mapped against professional statutory regulatory body education and training standards.
+Our portfolio has been developed and is continuously updated collaboratively with staff from local partner provider organisations, patients, carers and the public, in response to local needs, incorporating national policy and evidence-based practice, mapped against professional statutory regulatory body education and training standards.

-We offer a diverse suite of courses leading to eligibility for professional registration, short courses and continuing professional development workshops.
+A diverse suite of courses is available leading to eligibility for professional registration, short courses and continuing professional development workshops.
 Courses are offered in adult, children and mental health nursing; counselling and psychological therapies; emergency, acute and critical care; long term conditions; community nursing specialist practitioner and non-medical prescribing; assistant and advanced practitioner courses; midwifery; operating department practice; paramedic practice; physiotherapy and sports therapy; public health; health informatics; sports management and the outdoors; sports coaching and development; nutrition and exercise science.

 Find out more about the College below, select the links to learn more about the four schools within the college or to arrange a conversation or a visit.
 We are very keen to hear from you.